getsentry/sentry.engineering/data/blog/shipping-features-without-writing-code.md

 The whole experience was surprisingly smooth.
 I went from knowing zero C# to having a working, tested implementation without diving into C# documentation or wrestling with regex syntax.

-I was honestly amazing and excited!:
+I was honestly amazed and excited!

 ![Final Agent Response](/images/shipping-features-without-writing-code/result.png)